How TheHyperBot Works

 Why cross margin for grid trading?

-Portfolio: $15,000 Allocation: 40% = $6,000 (margin for grid orders) Reserve: 60% = $9,000 (untouched buffer) If all 50 orders fill: Total notional: $6,000 * 5x = $30,000 Weighted avg entry: ~$70,000 Total collateral: $15,000 (full portfolio in cross mode) Cross liquidation price: ~$31,000 (BTC needs to drop 55%+ from entry) Isolated liq price: ~$56,000 (BTC only needs to drop 20%)
+Portfolio: $15,000 Allocation: 40% = $6,000 (margin for grid orders) Collateral buffer: 60% = $9,000 (supports cross margin; still at risk) If all 50 orders fill: Total notional: $6,000 * 5x = $30,000 Weighted avg entry: ~$70,000 Total collateral: $15,000 (full portfolio in cross mode) Cross liquidation price: ~$31,000 (BTC needs to drop 55%+ from entry) Isolated liq price: ~$56,000 (BTC only needs to drop 20%)

 How Liquidation Works